Japanese raccoon dog

 The Japanese raccoon dog (Nyctereutes viverrinus), also called the tanuki, is a species of canid that is endemic to Japan.
 It is one of two species in the genus Nyctereutes, alongside the common raccoon dog (N. procyonoides), of which it is considered to be a subspecies by some taxonomic authorities.

-In Japan, raccoon dogs have had a significant role in Japanese folklore since ancient times.
+In Japan, raccoon dogs have had a prominent role in folklore since ancient times.
 They are reputedly mischievous and jolly, masters of disguise and shapeshifting, but somewhat gullible and absent-minded.
 The animals are common in Japanese art, particularly as statues.

 Etymology

-Illustration of the "Nyctéreute viverrin"(in french) in the first edition of Fauna Japonica, published in 1842.
+Illustration of the "Nyctéreute viverrin" (in French) in the first edition of Fauna Japonica, published in 1842.

-The species was first described by the naturalist Coenraad Jacob Temminck, based on specimens sent from Japan by Philipp Franz von Siebold during his travels in the 1820s.
+The species was first described in Western literature by the naturalist Coenraad Jacob Temminck, based on specimens sent from Japan by Philipp Franz von Siebold during his travels in the 1820s.
 It was regarded as a distinct species on the basis of its fur colour.
-The term viverrinus refers to animals of the genus viverra from India, to which the species bears some resemblance.
+The term viverrinus refers to animals of the genus Viverra from India, to which the species bears some resemblance.
 A translation of this scientific name has previously appeared in English as "Viverra dog".
 It was later adopted in certain Western languages, such as the Italian "Cane viverrino", but most notably in the French term "Chien viverrin".

 The Japanese name tanuki (タヌキ, 狸, tanuki), sometimes written "tanooki" or "tanouki", of uncertain etymology, may derive from the words taneko (田猫), tanoke (田之怪), tanuki (手貫), dashinuki (出し抜き) or tamashinuki (魂抜き), the latter two referring to the animal's use of thanatosis as a defense mechanism.